-The accelerated approval pathway is usually contingent on a sponsor's agreement to conduct, in a diligent manner, additional post-approval confirmatory studies to verify and describe the drug's clinical benefit.
+The accelerated approval pathway is usually contingent on a sponsor's agreement to conduct, in a diligent manner, an additional post-approval confirmatory study(ies) to verify and describe the drug's clinical benefit or, in certain cases where the clinical endpoint takes longer to mature, the completion of the study.
 As a result, a drug candidate approved on this basis is subject to rigorous post-marketing compliance requirements, including the completion of Phase 4 or post-approval clinical trials to confirm the effect on the clinical endpoint.
 Failure to conduct required post-approval studies, or confirm a clinical benefit during post-marketing studies, would allow the FDA to withdraw the drug from the market on an expedited basis.
 All promotional materials for drug candidates approved under accelerated regulations are subject to prior review by the FDA.